visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 - OCR is not performed.
 - Encrypted/password-protected PDFs are not extracted.
 - Very large PDFs may be skipped or truncated by configured safety limits.
+- DOCX extraction requires the PHP ZIP and DOM extensions and does not support legacy `.doc` files.
+- Very large or malformed DOCX packages may be skipped or truncated by configured safety limits.

 ## Indexing Lifecycle